CPernet/brain_colours/README.md

 # Brain colours

+code underlying the colormaps in the paper [Data visualization for inference in tomographic brain imaging](https://onlinelibrary.wiley.com/doi/full/10.1111/ejn.14430) EJN 2019

 ## Background

 Colour maps used in scientific litterature must reflect the underlying data.
 The problem with many maps is that while underlying values are represented by different colours (as red-green-blue values) they are not perceived as such.
 This is explained by the fact that human do not perceive colours in a uniform fashion, and that most colour maps have colour and luminance confounded.
 One solution is the make map in CIELAB (Luminance A:red-green B:blue-yellow) space.
 I share here usual maps but with luminance fixed (linearized as much as possible) based on Peter Kovesi paper and code: 'Good Colour Maps: How to Design Them' [arXiv:1509.03700](https://arxiv.org/abs/1509.03700)